officialdannyroque/Dannys-Diner/Solution.md

 ---

-### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January
+### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi.
+How many points do customer A and B have at the end of January

 ```sql
 WITH point_program AS (SELECT s.customer_id, order_date, mem.join_date, (mem.join_date + INTERVAL '6 days')::DATE AS program_end, m.product_name, m.price